Many or all companies we feature compensate us. Compensation and editorial

 Most credit cards have variable interest rates tied to the prime rate, which moves in lockstep with the federal funds rate.
 That means when the Fed raises rates, your credit card APR goes up, too—usually within a billing cycle or two.

 The same goes for many personal loans offered by traditional banks and lenders.
-So if the Fed decides to cut rates later this year, it could offer some modest relief for borrowers carrying balances or shopping for a new personal loan.
-Just don’t expect anything dramatic unless the Fed cuts significantly.
+So if the Fed lowers rates, it could offer some modest relief for borrowers carrying balances or shopping for a new personal loan.
+Just don’t expect anything dramatic unless the Fed makes larger cuts than are currently expected.

 Student loans

 Federal student loan rates are recalculated each year in early summer, based on a formula that includes the 10-year Treasury yield.
 So while changes to the federal funds rate don’t directly affect your federal student loans, the broader market trends driven by Fed policy can still influence future loan rates.
-If you’ve got private student loans with variable rates, though, you’re more exposed—those rates can adjust up or down in response to changes in the federal funds rate.
+If you have private student loans with variable rates, though, you’re more exposed: Those rates can adjust up or down in response to changes in the federal funds rate.

 Car loans